Cruise the Kimberley on a Small Ship Expedition

 What's included?

-• All excursions and sightseeing›
+• All excursions with our Expedition Team

-• Use of Xplorer and Zodiac tender vessels
+• Use of Xplorer and Zodiacs

-• Daily lectures and briefings
+• Daily lectures and briefings with Guest Lecturers

 • All meals, chef-prepared on board

-• Showcase wines, selected beers, juices, and soft drinks with lunch and dinner service
+• Selected wines, selected beers and house spirits, juices, and soft drinks served with lunch and dinner

-• All entrance fees to National Parks, Ports and Traditional Owner fees
+• All entrance fees to National Parks, ports, traditional owner fees and charges imposed by governing authorities

 Your fare excludes: